One Tool Is Enough: Reinforcement Learning for Repository-Level LLM Agents

+To enable efficient training, some methods have proposed a simulated environment for agents to interact with.
+SWE-Gym \cite{pan2024training} proposed the first Gym environment to train SWE agents.
+SWE-mirror \cite{wang2025swe} mirrors issues across datasets to scale up.
+To stablize the performance, we use the large-scale training datasets of SWE-smith, which is conservative but has stable performance.

-Aside from open-source baselines we reproduced in our research, there are also agentic designs for repo-level tasks.
-PAGENT \cite{xue2025pagent} analyzes the failure reasons of existing agents, and applies CFG creation and exploration to infer the type of a patch.
+Aside from baseline methods we reproduced in our research, there are also agentic designs for repo-level tasks.
+PAGENT \cite{xue2025pagent} analyzes the failure reasons of existing agents and applies CFG creation and exploration to infer the type of a patch.
 MarsCode \cite{liu2024marscode} is a training-free multi-agent framework including a manager, a searcher, a tester, a reproducer, and editors.
-Trae \cite{gao2025trae} is a training-free workflow composed of patch generation, regression test, patch pruning and selection.
-Among all agentic frameworks, Trae has the highest rank on SWE-bench leaderboard.
-Linxi \cite{yang2025lingxi} is a training-free multi-agent framework while adding the repository as a knowledge database, and retrieval-based methods are applied to extract knowledge from this database.
-These workflows are sophisticated, and they successfully integrate repo-level tools including language server, terminal, and search engine.
+Trae \cite{gao2025trae} is a training-free workflow composed of patch generation, regression test, patch pruning, and selection.
+Among all agentic frameworks, Trae has the highest rank on the SWE-bench leaderboard.
+Linxi \cite{yang2025lingxi} is a training-free multi-agent framework, while adding the repository as a knowledge database, and retrieval-based methods are applied to extract knowledge from this database.
+PatchPilot \cite{li2025patchpilot} adds a reproduction and refinement process in the workflow.
+CORTEXA \cite{sohrabizadehnemotron} reflects the repository into an embedding space to enable efficient retrieval. \citet{chen-etal-2025-locagent} builds the repository as a graph and applies graph-level searching tools for localization, and \citet{wang2025openhands} furthermore integrates commit history as agent memory.
+RepoLens \cite{wang2025extracting} equips conceptual information of the repository to enable repo-level understanding.
+These pipelines are training-free and yield competitive results.
+These workflows are sophisticated, and they successfully integrate repo-level tools, including a language server, terminal, and search engine.
 However, their complexity hinders their potential for training.
-On the other hand, we remove unnecessary tools and workflows, preserving only the \texttt{jump} tool (built upon language server) to build a fully-automatic agent.
+On the other hand, we remove unnecessary tools and workflows, preserving only the \texttt{jump} tool (built upon the language server) to build a fully-automatic agent.
 Our design enables efficient training with reinforcement learning.